leanprover/theorem_proving_in_lean4/type_classes.md

 Indeed, it would defeat most of the potential benefits of ad-hoc polymorphism.

-The main idea behind typeclasses is to make arguments such as `Add a` implicit, and to use a database of user-defined instances to synthesize the desired instances automatically through a process known as typeclass resolution.
+The main idea behind type classes is to make arguments such as `Add a` implicit, and to use a database of user-defined instances to synthesize the desired instances automatically through a process known as typeclass resolution.
 In Lean, by changing `structure` to `class` in the example above, the type of `Add.add` becomes